Clay pot cooking: Morocco

 The tajine is a North African, two-piece pot used in Moroccan cuisine.
 The bottom part is a broad, shallow bowl, while the top is tall and conical, or sometimes domed.
 The tall lid acts to condense rising steam and allow the moisture to roll back down into the dish.
 The tajine lends its name to the meat stew that is typically cooked in this pot.

 Another Moroccan clay pot is the tagra, which is used to bake fish.
 A Moroccan bean pot is the gedra.

 In European cuisines

 France

 In French cuisine the daubiere is used to cook daubes.
 A tripiere is a specialized earthenware pot for cooking tripe.
 The diable is an unglazed potbellied container used to dry-cook chestnuts or potatoes.
 The tian is a low rectangular pan for making tians or gratins.

 Germany

-Clay roasting pots called Römertopf ("Roman pot") are a recreation of the wet-clay cooking vessels used by the Etruscans, and appropriated by the Romans, by at least the first century BC.
+Clay roasting pots called Römertopf ('Roman pot') are a recreation of the wet-clay cooking vessels used by the Etruscans, and appropriated by the Romans, by at least the first century BC.
 They are used for a variety of dishes in the oven and are always immersed in water and soaked for at least fifteen minutes before being placed in a cold oven.
 Since its introduction in 1967, it has influenced cooking traditions in Germany and neighbouring countries.

 Greece

-A yiouvetsi is similar to a guvec.
+A yiouvetsi is similar to a güveç.
 Moussaka is made in these.